 - using edibles, such as brownies or candies

 THC absorption differs depending on the method a person uses.
-For example, when a person smokes or vapes marijuana, the effects of being high occur almost immediately.
+For example, when a person smokes or vapes cannabis, the effects of being high occur almost immediately.
 The THC enters the lungs and bloodstream, and the user very quickly reaches their peak high.

-When a person ingests marijuana in the form of edibles, however, it has to travel through the digestive tract, which slows down the process of absorption into the blood.
+When a person ingests cannabis in the form of edibles, however, it has to travel through the digestive tract, which slows down the process of absorption into the blood.
 Therefore, it takes longer for the effects of the edibles to kick in.
 Take care not to take too much while waiting for an effect.

 In 2016, a review of studies identified the following time frames for smoking, vaping, and using edibles: